pshah2983/Recipe-Chatbot-/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
-- Recipe data sourced from various Indian cuisine collections (via Kaggle)
+- Recipe data sourced from various Indian and world cuisine collections (via Kaggle, TheMealDB)
-- Image dataset curated from authentic Indian recipe sources
+- Image dataset curated from authentic recipe sources
 - Special thanks to contributors, maintainers, and recipe authors